b1naryth1ef/cubed_old/README.md

 #### Packets

+- `PacketStatus`, sent from the client to the server for general server listing
 - `PacketHello`, sent from the client to the server for handshaking
 - `PacketDisconnect`, bidirectional, signals the immediate end of this networking stream/session
 - `PacketStart`, sent from server to client, start of nounce's, world/server info